tedsluis/dump1090-kubernetes/README.md

 If you don't like to set up a Kubernetes cluster yourself, you can use a 60 days/$300 free trail on Google Cloud: https://cloud.google.com
 All you need is less than 5 minutes to signup and add your credit card details before you can start.
-Note: After the free trail period your access to the cluster automaticly ends without any payment.
+Note: After the free trail period your access to the cluster automatically ends without any payment.
 Start with: https://cloud.google.com/container-engine/docs/before-you-begin or follow these brief instructions:

 After selecting 'Container Engine', you can create a new 'Container Cluster'.
 Choose the defaults is just fine.